memgraph/docs/products/ha_memgraph/v0.15.0/how_to_guides/query-ha-memgraph-programmatically.md

 ### Secure Sockets Layer (SSL)

 Secure connections are supported and enabled by default.
-The server initially ships with a self-signed testing certificate.
-The certificate can be replaced by editing the following parameters in `/etc/memgraph/memgraph_ha.conf`:
+The proxy server initially ships with a self-signed testing certificate.
+The certificate can be replaced by editing the following parameters in `/etc/memgraph/memgraph_ha_proxy.conf`:

 ```
---rpc-cert-file=/path/to/ssl/rpc_cert.pem
---rpc-key-file=/path/to/ssl/rpc_key.pem
 --cert-file=/path/to/ssl/client_cert.pem
 --key-file=/path/to/ssl/client_key.pem
 ```

-To disable SSL support and use insecure connections to the database you should set the mentioned parameters to empty values.
+To disable SSL support and use insecure connections to the database proxy you should set the mentioned parameters to empty values.

 ### Examples